ayeshrodz/bills-tracker/README.md

     npm run lint
     ```

+## Profiling & Debugging Tips

+*   **React Profiler:** Use the React DevTools Profiler to record interactions (adding/editing bills) and confirm render counts and timings before/after code changes.
+*   **Network Monitoring:** In the browser Network tab, filter for `bills` or `bill_attachments` to ensure each action issues exactly one Supabase request.
+*   **Console Timing:** When investigating a slowdown, temporarily wrap service calls in `console.time`/`console.timeEnd` to measure durations—just remove these logs before committing.

 ## Project Structure

 The source code is located in the `src/` directory and is organized as follows: